 Your doctor must provide you with the same standard of care as other doctors in Florida typically would to treat a 47-year-old accountant diagnosed with colon cancer.

-The key is establishing what would be considered a fair standard of care based on your specific case, and other nearby similar cases.
+The key is establishing what would be considered a fair standard of care based on your specific case and similar cases nearby.
 Failure to provide that standard of care could be considered negligence.

 Being able to prove that a mistake was negligently made is crucial to proving that you were the victim of medical malpractice